Union Jack flag icon Canada flag Canada Ireland flag Ireland

 There are several ways charities can prepare their trustees for the role.
 Communicating the extent of a trustee’s responsibilities when they first come on board is one solution.

-Training is another, and it needn’t be expensive.
+Training is another, and it need not be expensive.
 Being mentored by a more experienced trustee is often the most effective way of learning the ropes.
 There’s also a growing body of useful online tools.
 For example, Getting on Board offers a free Trustee Learning Programme.
-That includes a free monthly session on trustee responsibilities.

 Another important consideration is trustee and management liability insurance.
 This is a safety net for trustees who make an honest mistake.